 Electric Mountain Bikes

 Electric mountain bikes (eMTBs) have become increasingly popular in our sport, driven by technology that has allowed equipment to become lighter, more capable, and expand access to folks who may never have dreamed of pedaling into the woods or who have become limited due to mobility constraints.
-The popularity of these bikes has brought with it controversy and confusion as to where eMTBs are allowed and under what conditions.
+The popularity of these bikes has brought with it controversy and confusion as to what kind of eMTBs are allowed where and under what conditions.
 This page is intended as a resource to help trail users understand more about eMTBs, relevant current policies and regulations, and those VMBA trail systems that currently support pedal-assist (Class 1) eMTB use.
+Class 1 pedal-assist bikes are the only type of eMTB allowed on non-motorized trails.

 We also want to emphasize that VMBA does not set policy for access on properties and supports land owners’ and managers’ decisions and rules about mountain bike access on their lands.
 We strongly encourage all trail users to know and abide by the access and use policies for the networks they visit.
 When in doubt, ask – violation of these policies can easily lead to lost access for us all.

-As an organization, VMBA recognizes the ability for Class 1, pedal-assist eMTBs to expand trail access to individuals who might not have otherwise been able to enjoy it.
+As an organization, VMBA recognizes the ability for Class 1, pedal-assist eMTBs to expand trail access to individuals who might not otherwise be able to enjoy it.
 We also believe responsible off-road riding is primarily a function of education and attitude, not equipment, and that Class 1 pedal-assist bikes can be used responsibly on many trails just as ‘analog’ bikes can be used irresponsibly.
 Lastly, we fully respect the policies land owners and managers have in place and strongly encourage our members to understand and adhere to these rules as eMTB use and awareness continue to grow.
-Currently, a majority of trails our Chapters manage on private land are open to pedal-assist bikes.
+Currently, a majority of trails our Chapters manage on private land are open to pedal-assist bikes, with a full list available here.

 Additionally, we strongly support restricting the use of all eMTBs other than Class 1 on mountain bike trails, with the exception of adaptive bikes designed for individuals with physical disabilities.
 Class 2, Class 3, and unclassified e-bikes can have significantly greater impacts on trail tread and user safety.
-We do support the allowed use of these Classes of e-bikes on roads, and forest highways, as proposed in FPR’s policy – just not on the trails we steward.
+We do support the allowed use of these Classes of e-bikes on roads, and forest highways, just not on non-motorized trails.

 eMTB FAQ